Initialize Variables and Conditions

 If you want to incorporate a user-interface into your simulation process, using Win32, you again use Tagged Values to identify the dialog or prompt to display, in the Activity element just prior to the point at which the value or decision is processed.

-As for the simulation of UML diagrams, variables inside the sim object and this object are displayed in the Local Variables window.
+For the simulation of UML diagrams, variables inside the 'sim' object and 'this' object are displayed in the Local Variables window.

 - On the diagram, click on the first Activity element in the process.

-- In the Tagged Values window, click on the drop-down arrow of the taskType 'value' field, and select 'Script'.
+- In the 'Tags' tab of the Properties window, click on the drop-down arrow of the taskType 'value' field, and select 'Script'.

 - On the diagram, click on a Sequence Flow connector that issues from a Gateway element.

-- In the Tagged Values window, click on the drop-down arrow of the conditionType 'Value' field, and select 'Expression'.
+- In the 'Tags' tab of the Properties window, click on the drop-down arrow of the conditionType 'Value' field, and select 'Expression'.

 - Click on the .
 The statement text displays as a label of the connector.